 Lines and Leaders

-- Mainline: 50–80 lb braided line for durability.
+- Mainline: 30–80 lb braided line for durability.
 I use Power Pro Super 8 Slick V2 braided fishing line in blue color for shark fishing.
+The color is of no real importance here.

-- Leader: 100–200 lb monofilament.
+- Leader: 400 lb monofilament.
 I use mono for shock absorption and stretch, which helps with bigger sharks.
-I use Berkley Trilene Big Game. line in 150 pound test.
 You'll want to crimp this line to the hook and to the swivel.

 - Swivels: I use American Fishing Wire Ball-Bearing Swivels in 200 pound test.

 Sharks rely on their sense of smell to locate prey, so fresh, oily bait is key.
-Here are some of my favorite baits and rigs for Shark Fishing in NC:
+Here are some of my favorite baits and rigs for Shark Fishing in NC, listed in my order of preference:

-- Menhaden (Pogies): Strong scent attracts sharks from a distance.
+- Menhaden (Pogies): Strong scent attracts sharks from a distance, but still not my preferred shark bait unless the pogies are large.

 If you can't get the above baitfish, don't worry about it.
 Anything fresh caught will work.
 Again, refer to the NCDMF for current NC fishing regulations BEFORE you keep any fish to be used for bait.